 You should launch before competing listings with similar VA-friendly features go active.
 If your current VA rate is materially below today’s market, market the assumability prominently.
 You should also coordinate appraisal and any VA-required repairs in advance to remove delays that can erode buyer urgency.

 You are deciding between an early spring launch, a late spring or summer launch, or a fall launch.
-Evaluate each by speed, price ceiling, and competition risk.
+The right choice depends on your property type, neighborhood, and readiness timeline.

 By considering different factors, you can leverage resources such as a cash to close calculator for Mira Mesa first-time buyers.